Visiting 4th Year Students

 Prerequisites: Completion of third year required Surgery clerkship, third year medical student standing

-ORTHP 681 – Sports Medicine Orthopaedic at the Sports Medicine Clinic
+ORTHP 681 – Sports Medicine Orthopaedic Clerkship

 Clerkship Offered AWSpS – 4 Weeks